 The Settings application is your cornerstone in Windows 10.
 The idea behind it is to eventually completely replace the Control Panel that you’ve known from earlier Windows versions.

-The Control Panel still exists in Windows 10, but much of what used to be there is now found in the Settings app, and Microsoft has told us that the plan is to continue the shift from the Control panel until everything is eventually available in the Settings app.
+The Control Panel still exists in Windows 10, but much of what used to be there is now found in the Settings app.
+Microsoft has said that the plan is to continue the shift from the Control Panel until everything is eventually available in the Settings app.

-How to How to Open Settings from Quick Links Menu
+Method Two: How to Open Settings from Power User Menu

-1. You can open the Settings application from the Start menu by tapping/clicking on the “Start” button and then the “Settings” gear icon.
+1. You can open the Settings application from the Start menu by clicking on the Start button and then the Settings gear icon.

 All Settings Pages